Documentary Australia

 Lisa Kanani

-Lisa has over 25 years of experience in PR, marketing, events, digital communications, and design management working for high-profile agencies and campaigns including Ogilvy, Naked, There Design, Play Events and London-based agencies including Freud Communications.
+Lisa has over 25 years of experience in PR, marketing, events, digital communications, design and project management working for high-profile agencies and campaigns including Ogilvy, Naked, There Design, Play Events and London-based agencies including Freud Communications.

 James Johnston